ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The result is again a list of one node: `[{"b":0},{"b":1},{"c":2}]`.

-Next, `[*]` selects from an input node of type array all its elements (if the input note were of type object, it would select all its member values, but not the member names).
+Next, `[*]` selects from an input node of type array all its elements (if the input node were of type object, it would select all its member values, but not the member names).
 The result is a list of three nodes: `{"b":0}`, `{"b":1}`, and `{"c":2}`.